 Myth: Contact lenses are 100 percent safe.

-Fact: A Lancet study showed that people who wear contact lenses daily run a one in 100 risk of developing bacterial keratitis, an infection that can lead to a loss of vision.
+Fact: A Lancet study showed that people who wear contact lenses daily run a one in 100 risk of developing bacterial infections, sometimes known as microbial keratitis.
+This infection can lead to a loss of vision.
 People who abuse contacts by wearing them overnight or improperly caring for them have an even greater risk.

 Myth: You can sleep in your contacts.